 Abstract: The Notice proposed to adjust the schedule by which new broadcast television receivers are required to include the capability to tune digital television (DTV) signals.
-The Commission request comment on whether there is need to revise the implementation schedule of the DTV tuner requirement for receivers with screen sizes 25 to 36 inches and, if so, how that schedule should be revised to achieve our goal that all new television receivers include DTV tuning capability by July 1, 2007.
+The Commission request comment on whether there is need to revise the

-The Report and Order maintains the schedule of July 1, 2005, by which new broadcast television receivers with screen sizes 25-36" are required to include the capability to receive overthe-air digital television (DTV) broadcast signals.
+The Report and Order maintains the schedule of July 1, 2005, by which new broadcast television receivers with screen sizes 25-36 inches are required to include the capability to receive over-the-air digital television (DTV) broadcast signals.
 This action ensures that DTV tuner equipped sets are available to consumers this year, and will also serve to promote the expeditious completion of the transition from analog to digital broadcast television service.

-The Further Notice of Proposed Rule Making proposed to advance the date on which all new television receiving equipment must include the capability to receive over-the-air DTV broadcast signals from July 1, 2007 to a date no later than December 31, 2006.
+The further notice of proposed rulemaking proposed to advance the date on which all new television receiving equipment must include the capability to receive over-the-air DTV broadcast signals from July 1, 2007 to a date no later than December 31, 2006.
 This revision would require all television receivers to include DTV tuners on a schedule not later than the statutory target date for the end of the DTV transition, when analog television service is to end.
 This proposal is intended to apply the DTV tuner requirement to all TV receivers on an advanced schedule that will allow a more rapid completion of the DTV transition while providing manufacturers with adequate time to include DTV tuners in all their TV products.